NEWS, EVENTS & BLOG

 Using VersaLogic’s MCOTS programs to supply customized products (as needed), lock a board revision or freeze a BOM, along with outstanding Supply Chain Management that keeps an eye out for rough water, notifies you of problems or changes, and anticipates customer requirements by stocking critical component inventory needed to keep delivering you boards for years (or even decades) and help keep in the waters calm.
 Let VersaLogic be your guide for long term availability.

 #3 – Vast Ecosystem

-Over the last 30 years that eco-system of add-on options has only continued to grow to meet the needs of the market and the PC/104 specification has grown to keep pace with advancing technology requirements.
+Over the last 30 years, that eco-system of add-on options has only continued to grow to meet the needs of the market and the PC/104 form factor specification has grown to keep pace with advancing technology requirements.
 The format was updated with the PCI Bus, to increase bandwidth, and later with a PCIe interface to increase the bandwidth even further.
 Each generation supported by an ever-widening ecosystem.

 #4 – Size Matters

 SWaP (Size, Weight and Power) is one of the fundamental principles on which the PC/104 form factor was founded.
 The idea was simple enough, take the power of the “Personal Computer” and make a format that is smaller, more rugged and consumed as little power as possible to meet the demands of the industry.

 Like with all technology, the pressure to make the next generation of embedded computers smaller and more powerful, fueled by the explosion of miniaturization in electronics over the last 30 years has led to the introduction of many other single board computer standards and sizes.